gigbridge/coreloops-tech-test/README.md

 ### Use of AI

-I used AI (ChatGPT) to debug and understand the error I was getting from Drizzle ORM.
+I used AI to debug and understand the error I was getting from Drizzle ORM.
 The error messages were not very clear, and AI helped me identify the root cause and correct schema initialization approach.

 ### Challenges Faced